Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 Undersized symptoms:

-- Runs constantly, humidity stays high
+- Runs all day and all night, humidity stays high anyway

-- Mold in bathrooms/closets
+- Mold showing up in bathrooms or closets

 Oversized symptoms:

-- Some rooms too dry, others damp
+- Some rooms feel too dry while others stay damp

 The Bottom Line Math